HL7/US-Core/input/pagecontent/general-guidance.md

 Clinical information that has been entered in error in the patient's record needs to be represented by the FHIR Server in a way so that Clients can expose the corrected information to their end users.

 **Server Recommendations:**
-- A FHIR Server should not delete resources.
+- A FHIR Server **SHOULD** not delete resources.
-- A FHIR server should update the appropriate resource status to `entered-in-error` or `inactive`.
+- A FHIR server **SHOULD** update the appropriate resource status to `entered-in-error` or `inactive`.
-- A FHIR Server should allow these resources to be searchable by client applications.
+- A FHIR Server **SHOULD** allow these resources to be searchable by client applications.
 - If the FHIR server has updated the resource status to `entered-in-error`:
-    -  For *patient facing* applications, A FHIR Server should remove the contents of resource leaving only an id and status.
+    -  For *patient facing* applications, A FHIR Server **SHOULD** remove the contents of resource leaving only an id and status.
 Note this typically will not be conformant with the US Core or FHIR StructureDefinitions.
     - For *provider-facing* applications,  the content may be supplied with content and additional detail (such as the reason for the status change) that the patient viewing system would typically not have access to.

 ### Representing Deleted Information

-A FHIR Server should not delete records.
-If a system supports the deletion of records, they should refer to the [Deletion Safety Checks] in the FHIR specification.
+A FHIR Server **SHOULD** not delete records.
+If a system supports the deletion of records, they **SHOULD** refer to the [Deletion Safety Checks] in the FHIR specification.

 ### Narrative